Updated February 28, 2019

 A Guided Tour

 If you are an extreme Disney fan, one of the tours might be right for you.
-There’s a variety of options and they all have unique extras.
+There are a variety of options and they all have unique extras.

 I’ve done 3/4 of the current tour options including Walk in Walt’s Disneyland Footsteps, Happiest Haunts Tour and Holiday Time at Disneyland Tour.
 I am so thrilled that I did each of these experiences.

 At the Walk in Walt’s Footsteps Tour, we toured the park, listened to vintage Walt Disney audio, saw the inside of Walt’s apartment (!!!!!!), ate lunch in the private tour courtyard, enjoyed 3 attractions with no wait and left with collector pins.
 I can’t say enough about this experience.
-Consider all of the tour options Disneyland offers.
-There are several!
-Some things to know:
+Visit this link for lots of photos and details from my most recent tour in June of 2018.

 - Tours have age restrictions and many are not suitable for young children.